oracle/weblogic-deploy-tooling/documentation/4.0/content/concepts/archive.md

 #### `wlsdeploy/security/xacmlRoles`
 The directory under which XACML Role Mapper role definitions can be stored when defining role directly in XACML.
 The name of the role file should match the name of the role in the model.
-For example, the following model entry will requires that the
-XACML role definition file be stored in the archive at `wlsdeploy/security/xacmlRoles/users.xml`.
+For example, the following model entry requires that the XACML role definition file be stored in the archive at `wlsdeploy/security/xacmlRoles/users.xml`.

 ```yqml